 Schools can withdraw student privileges as a consequence of breaching classroom or school behavioural standards.
-The specific privileges that are withdrawn will vary between schools and even students at the same school, however they may include things such as representing the school at inter-school sports or attendance at a school event.
+The specific privileges withdrawn will vary between schools and even students at the same school, however they may include things such as representing the school at inter-school sports or attendance at a school event.

 When withdrawing privileges as a disciplinary measure, schools should ensure that:

-- The withdrawal is time-limited
+- the withdrawal is time-limited

-- The reasons for and period of the withdrawal is clearly communicated to the student
+- the reasons for and period of the withdrawal is clearly communicated to the student

-- The student is made aware of the behaviour standards expected in order for the privileges to be reinstated
+the student is made aware of the behaviour standards expected in order for the privileges to be reinstated

-- Consideration is given to the impact on the student's engagement (i.e. where the withdrawal of a privilege may contribute to a student’s risk of disengaging from school, strategies are put in place to maintain student engagement during the withdrawal).
+- consideration is given to the impact on the student's engagement (i.e. where the withdrawal of a privilege may contribute to a student’s risk of disengaging from school, strategies are put in place to maintain student engagement during the withdrawal).

 Withdrawal from class